netesc/ipspace/summary-report/README.md

 ## TODO

-Fix formating using a template or lineinfile module instead of sed to fix linebreak formatting.
+Fix linebreak formatting using a template or lineinfile module instead of using sed within a local shell.